R3BRootGroup/sofia/sofsource/README.md

     ./sNNN --ntuple=<signals>,STRUCT_HH,ext_h101.h

-with <signals> something like UNPACK:EVENTNO,UNPACK:TRIGGER,RAW.
+with <signals> something like RAW:Detector_name,NOTRIGEVENTNO.
 This will produce the header file called 'ext_h101.h'.
 It contains the structure information for R3BROOT.
 The data coming from ucesb will adhere to this format.